Creating a safe environment at Rutgers–New Brunswick is our top priority.

 - Do not allow strangers into residence buildings.

-- Do not leave property unattended or unprotected.
+- Do not leave property unattended.